hivesolutions/appier/README.md

 **Joyful Python Web App development**

-Appier is an object-oriented Python web framework built for super fast app development.
+Appier is an object-oriented Python web framework built for super-fast app development.
 It's as lightweight as possible, but not too lightweight.
 It gives you the power of bigger frameworks, without their complexity.